gmlewis/irmf/README.md

 IRMF is a file format used to describe [GLSL ES](https://en.wikipedia.org/wiki/OpenGL_ES) shaders that define the materials in a 3D object with infinite resolution.
-IRMF completely eliminates the need for [software slicers](https://en.wikipedia.org/wiki/Slicer_(3D_printing)), [STL](https://en.wikipedia.org/wiki/STL_(file_format)), and
+IRMF eliminates the need for [software slicers](https://en.wikipedia.org/wiki/Slicer_(3D_printing)), [STL](https://en.wikipedia.org/wiki/STL_(file_format)), and